 Pop culture aside, in reality, earwigs are a common nuisance for many gardeners.
 You may have discovered half-eaten plants in the morning or experienced an unpleasant surprise by accidentally uncovering some of these pincher bugs while working around your garden.
 A key step to pest control is to get to know that pest better.
 By studying how they behave and in what type of environments, you can arm yourself with information to better protect your garden and your home.

-Good Products For Earwig Control:
+Good Products At Amazon For Earwig Control:

 - Neem Bliss 100% Cold Pressed Neem Oil